B3N14M1N/B3N14M1N.github.io/README.md

-# Beniamin Cioban's Personal Site
+# My Personal Site

 Welcome to my personal website repository!
 This site serves as my portfolio, documentation hub, and project showcase.

 ## 👨‍💻 Original Creator
-This project was created from scratch by me, **Beniamin Cioban**.
+This project was created by me, **Beniamin Cioban**.
 I designed and built this entire website, including the custom JSON-based documentation system that powers the documentation section.
 I am actively developing and maintaining this project.

 ## 🌐 Site Information
 - **Live Website**: [beniamincioban.com](https://beniamincioban.com)
 - **GitHub Pages URL**: [b3n14m1n.github.io](https://b3n14m1n.github.io/)

 ## 👤 About Me
-I'm a Computer Science student from Romania.
+I'm a computer science graduate from Romania.
 This is my personal site where I showcase my work and skills.

 ## 🧰 Features
 - Portfolio showcasing my skills and experience